One aspect of spaniel training is that of steadiness.

-I’ve started cocker spaniel steadiness training with Nimrod recently.
+I’ve started steadiness training with Nimrod recently.
 He’s just about eight months old and is coming along really well.

 I’m very pleased with how much he enjoys retrieving and he’s keen to get to grips with the canvas dog training dummies that I use.